+i.
 The camera must focus only on the judge.
 No other person may feature in the recording except the macer and clerk of court.
-If permission is granted by the macer and clerk of court, any recording of them should be incidental, non-close, background shots.
-Should either decline to give consent, they may still feature in the broadcast, provided that they are disguised in such a manner as to avoid them being identifiable.
+The macer and clerk must be advised accordingly and their permission sought in advance of the recording.
+Any recording of the macer or clerk of court should consist of incidental, non-

-- ii.
+- close, background shots.
+Should either decline to give consent, they may still feature in the broadcast, provided that they are disguised in such a manner as to avoid them being identifiable. - ii.
 Recording may include the judge walking into the court room and taking his, or her, seat.
-Recording of the sentencing must only commence when defence counsel concludes the plea in mitigation and the judge requests the accused to stand, or addresses the accused in relation to sentence.
-The recording or broadcast must conclude when the judge has passed sentence and rises from the bench in relation to recorded material, and when the judge stops speaking in relation to live-streaming. - iii.
+Recording of the sentencing must only commence when defence counsel concludes the plea in mitigation and the judge requests the accused to stand.
+The recording must conclude when the judge has passed sentence and rises from the bench. - iii.
 The accused must not be recorded. - iv.
-The prosecution and defence teams must not be recorded. - On instruction from the judge, any disruption from the public gallery or any other form of disruption to proceedings must be edited out from the recording prior to the footage being pooled or broadcast.
+The prosecution and defence teams must not be recorded. - Any disruption from the public gallery or any other form of disruption to proceedings must be edited out from the recording prior to transmission of the proceedings.